tdongsi/tdongsi.github.io/source/_posts/Vertica/2016-02-14-vertica-6-with-clause.markdown

 Therefore, I do not usually expect `WITH` clause since it is a fairly recent feature in most SQL dialects.
 For example: `WITH` clause support is only added into SQLite since Feb 2014.

 In summary, the `WITH` clause allows us to arrange sub-queries in a SQL query in order of human logic.
-This will make our query much easier to read: we can read from top to bottom like reading a novel (i.e., [literate programming](https://en.wikipedia.org/wiki/Literate_programming)).
+This will make our query much easier to read: we can read from top to bottom like reading a story (i.e., [literate programming](https://en.wikipedia.org/wiki/Literate_programming)).

 For example, we can look into the following `SELECT` query: